Resolved molecular gas and star-formation in massive unquenched spirals : I. UGC 8179: Introduction

-However, a recent study by \citet{Ogle16} showed that at $z<0.3$, 6\% of the most luminous galaxies in SDSS $r$ band are extremely massive spirals, the so-called super spiral galaxies (SSGs).
-They produced the Ogle Galaxy Catalog (OGC) that includes 84 SSGs \citep{Ogle19b}.
-Exhibiting stellar masses (\M*) exceeding 10$^{11}$ \Msun, large optical diameters of 55--140~kpc and remarkable star formation rates (SFR) ranging 2-32~\Msun/yr, they appear as gigantic un-quenched spiral galaxies.
-Their evolutionary pathway differs from the bulk of galaxies in this mass range, and they thus challenge by essence classical mass-quenching scenarios \citep{Peng10}.
-Besides, supermassive spiral galaxies might be the most efficient at accumulating baryons and converting them into stars \citep{Posti19,Ogle19a}.
+However, a recent study by \citet{Ogle16} shows that at $z<0.3$, 6\% of the most luminous galaxies in the SDSS $r$ band are extremely massive spirals, the so-called super spiral galaxies (SSGs).
+They produced the Ogle Galaxy Catalog (OGC), which includes 84 SSGs \citep{Ogle19b}.
+Exhibiting stellar masses (\M*) exceeding 10$^{11}$ \Msun, large optical diameters of 55--140~kpc, and remarkable star formation rates (SFRs) ranging 2-32~\Msun/yr, they appear as gigantic unquenched spiral galaxies.
+Their evolutionary pathway differs from the bulk of galaxies in this mass range, they thus challenge by essence classical mass-quenching scenarios \citep{Peng10}.
+Supermassive spiral galaxies might be the most efficient at accumulating baryons and converting them into stars \citep{Posti19,Ogle19a}.
 Indeed, they exhibit high baryonic fractions $f_M$ = \M*/M$_\t{halo}$, approaching the cosmological baryon fraction of $f_b = \Omega_b/\Omega_c = 0.188$ \citep{planckcollaboration2020}.
-This result is much higher than what is expected from the reference stellar-to-halo mass ratio (SHMR) peaking $f_M \simeq 0.2 f_b$ \citep[for $L^*$,][]{Moster13}.
-When limiting the scope to spirals only, studies show a monotonously increasing baryonic fraction ratio $f_\star = f_M/f_b$ with \M*, in place of the expected steep decreasing curve, thus reaching nearly a 100\% efficiency, i.e., no missing baryons albeit $\log$ M$_\t{halo} \gtrsim 12$ \citep{Posti19, DiTeodoro23}.
-This self-similarity in disks is also found when exploring HI-to-halo mass ratio \citep{Korsaga23}.
+This result is much higher than what is expected from the reference stellar-to-halo mass ratio (SHMR) peaking at $f_M \simeq 0.2 f_b$ \citep[for $L^*$,][]{Moster13}.
+When limiting their scope to spirals only, studies show a monotonous increase in the baryonic fraction ratio $f_\star = f_M/f_b$ with \M*, rather than the expected steep decline, reaching nearly 100\% efficiency, (i.e., no missing baryons) despite $\log$ M$_\t{halo} \gtrsim 12$ \citep{Posti19, DiTeodoro23}.
+This self-similarity in disks has also been found when exploring the HI-to-halo mass ratio \citep{Korsaga23}.